racedisparityaudit/style-guide/a-z.md

 5 ethnic categories:

-> For this data, the number of people surveyed (the ‘sample size’) was too small to draw any firm
-> conclusions about specific ethnic categories.
-Therefore, the data is broken down into the
-> following 5 broad groups:
+> For this data, the number of people from specific ethnic categories surveyed (the ‘sample size’) was too small to draw any firm conclusions.
+Therefore, the data is broken down into the following 5 broad groups:
->

 > * Asian/Asian British
 > * Black/African/Caribbean/Black British
 > * Mixed/Multiple ethnic groups